History of Prayagraj: Imperial capital

+Prayaga Prasasti

+Samudragupta is thought to have come to the throne in the mid-4th century CE.
+His precise date of coronation is not known, however, evidence from both numismatics and epigraphy bear witness that he was one of the greatest rulers of ancient India.
+He was an excellent statesman, a gifted poet, and a musician.
+As noted in the Allahabad Pillar inscription, he was also a great conqueror who unified north and central India.

+In the same inscription, Sri Gupta and Ghatotkacha are given the title of Mahārāja while Chandragupta I and Samudragupta are referred to as Mahārājādhirāja, reflecting the increasing power and imperial glory of the dynasty.

 Muslim rule

 In contrast to the account of Xuanzang, the Muslim historians mention the tree to be located at the confluence of the rivers.
 The historian Dr. D. B. Dubey states that it appears that between this period, the sandy plain was washed away by the Ganga, to an extent that the temple and tree seen by the Chinese traveller too was washed away, with the river later changing its course to the east and the confluence shifting to the place where Akbar laid the foundations of his fort.

 As the majority of the houses would have been mud-walled, a flood could easily destroy them.
 Sir Alexander Cunningham, founder of the Archaeological Survey of India, concluded as much in his reports published in 1875 on the Archaeological Survey of India, supporting that assumption: "I infer that during the long period that intervened between the time of Hiuen Tsang and that of Akbar, the two rivers gradually carried away the whole of the sandy plain.
 Long before this time, the old city had, no doubt, been deserted, for we know that the fort of Allahabad was founded on its site."
 However, present day Cambridge archaeologist Dilip Kumar Chakrabarti disagrees.
 He argues that there is no way modern Prayag is ancient, but that the city site of Jhusi located opposite of the confluence was the ancient settlement of Prayag.

 The early 19th century historian Sir Henry Miers Elliot believed that a town existed before Allahabad was founded.
 He adds that after Mahmud of Ghazni captured Asní near Fatehpur, he would not have crossed into Bundelkhand without visiting Allahabad, had there been a city there worth plundering.
 He further argues that its capture would have been heard about when Muhammad of Ghor captured Benares.
 However, Ghori's historians never took notice of it.
 Yet the Akbarnama mentions that the Mughal emperor Akbar founded a great city in Prayag. `Abd al-Qadir Bada'uni and Nizamuddin Ahmad mention that Akbar laid the foundations of an Imperial City at Prayag which he called Ilahabas.